-This is always an exciting time of year for the College Counseling Office as we are working with students at every phase of the college process: sophomores who are stepping timidly into the college sphere with introductory meetings through to seniors, who, for some the process is over, and for others, who are still in the thick of things.
-Therefore, you will find this to be a longer newsletter; but it is one I trust you will find valuable as you support your child.
+This is always an exciting time of year for the College Counseling Office as we are working with students at every phase of the college process: sophomores who are stepping into the college sphere with introductory meetings through to seniors, who, for some the application process is over, and for others, who are still considering options.
+Therefore, you will find this to be a longer newsletter; but it is one I trust you will find rich with information.